emlid/emlid-docs/docs/reach/common/quickstart/downloading-files.md

 Press Reach power button and wait until it boots.

-??? note "Reach M+ workflow"
+??? note "Reach M+/M2 workflow"

 	When the red LED and green LED stay solid, check the blue LED status.